The average cost of flat roof insulation is $5.50 per square foot ( 1 inch thick Polyiso).

 High quality rigid foam insulation that is properly installed will greatly improve ventilation, eliminate drastic temperature fluctuations inside the home, and protect from leaks.

-Here are the best flat roof insulation materials along with prices, features, and r value.
+Here are the best insulation materials along with prices, features, and r values.

 Average Flat Roof Cost:

 See Costs in Your Area!
 Start Here - Enter Your Zip Code

 Cost Of Rigid Foam Board Insulation

 Usually homeowners spend about 25% of the total cost to install a flat roof, on high quality insulation.